 The Master level consists of a 10 essay question exam, a topical report, a research paper and submission of six (6) master-level soap samples vor both CP/HP and MP tracks.

-A guide to study materials, practice exams and reference lists have been developed and are available for use in preparing for the Certification examinations.
+A a list of suggested study materials, along with practice exams and reference lists have been developed and are available for use in preparing for the Certification examinations.
 More materials will be developed as time permits.
 Anyone interested in volunteering in the project to compile soapmaking and certification study materials should contact the HSCG Certification Program Manager at .

 It is the HSCG's intention to make all the examinations available to all members, regardless of their location or ability to travel.
 There are three possible ways to take the exams: